 US shale boom set to cool in 2019

-[LONDON] US crude oil production will continue to grow through 2019 and 2020, but at a much slower pace than in 2018, according to the latest forecasts from the US Energy Information Administration.
+US CRUDE oil production will continue to grow through 2019 and 2020, but at a much slower pace than in 2018, according to the latest forecasts from the US Energy Information Administration.

 US crude and condensates production is estimated to have risen by almost 1.6 million barrels per day last year, according to the agency, the largest annual increase in history.